hanhy06/embellish_chat/docs/README.md

 - **`rainbowEnabled`** If `true`, enables rainbow text in coloring.
 - **`openUriEnabled`**: If `true`, enables clickable links in chat.
 - **`markdownEnabled`**: If `true`, enables Markdown formatting (bold, italic, underline, strikethrough, obfuscation).
+- **`offlineColorEnabled`**: This mod currently iterates through all teams to check which team an offline player belongs to in order to retrieve their team color.
+  If this option is set to false, the mod will no longer iterate through teams to obtain the color.
+  It is recommended to disable this option if server performance is critical, the computer has low specifications, or the server has a large number of players.
 - **`defaultMentionColor`**: Sets the default HEX color for mentioned players not on a team.
 - **`defaultMentionSound`**: Sets the sound event ID to play on mention.
 - **`defaultMentionPitch`**: Sets the pitch of the mention sound.